Pre-College Policies

 To ensure a positive and safe learning environment for all, admitted students and their parents or guardians are required to sign a CCA Pre-College Conduct Policies contract.
 Violations of any conduct policy during the duration of the program may result in dismissal from Pre-College without a refund or credits earned.

-Students are expected to participate in and attend the entire program and arrive to all classes on time.
-Three late arrivals or early departures (10 minutes or more) will count as one absence.
-Absences negatively impact the student’s grade, and three unexcused absences in a given course will constitute a failing grade.
-Parents will be notified after their student’s second absence in any class.
+Students are expected to attend class every day (Monday–Friday, 9:30 am–4:30 pm) and arrive on time for the entire four-week program.
+Three late arrivals or early departures (10 minutes or more) will count as one unexcused absence.
+Three unexcused absences will result in a failing grade.

 Health & Safety